NRCan/energuide_api/resource/add_to_api.md

 ```

-If you are adding a new `Dwelling` field, you would add it to the `Dwelling Type` test instead/
+If you are adding a new `Dwelling` field, you would add it to the `Dwelling Type` test instead.

 2. In your console, run `yarn test`.
 All your tests should pass.